buddykitio/Buddy51-Project/README.md

 ---

 ## 📢 **Notes**
-- **Make sure SDCC is installed and available in your system's PATH.**
+- **Ensure SDCC is installed and available in your system's PATH.**
 - Place all your `.c` and `.h` files inside the `src/` folder.
 - The compiled HEX file will be available in the `release/` folder.

 🚀 **Happy Coding!**